RanganathanKalathi/leetcode-best-answers/README.md

 There is a Mac app in `Leetcoder-darwin-x64`.

-There is an iOS app with similar features too!
-[Leetcoder](https://itunes.apple.com/us/app/leetcoder/id1069760709?mt=8).
+There is an iOS app with similar features: [Leetcoder](https://itunes.apple.com/us/app/leetcoder/id1069760709?mt=8).

-While you are at it, check out [GeeksforGeeks Reader](https://itunes.apple.com/us/app/geeksforgeeks-reader-read/id991254978?mt=8) as well :)
+There are generated pdf files in forum folder :)

 ## Feedback